Ukraine, The Good, Bad and the Ugly (Second Edition) From the Bucha massacre, liberation of Kherson to the fall of Bakhmut.

 The "real" story behind the book....

-The second edition of the book, soon to to be available on Amazon, offers far more than a firsthand account of humanitarian aid during Russia’s full-scale invasion of Ukraine.
-It evolves into a startling expose of institutional failure, corruption, and personal resilience.
-It ends, ultimately, with the aurthors full acquittal in the Perth Magistrates Court after being falsely accused of fabricating a threat—an ordeal that shines a harsh light on the conduct of the Western Australia Police Force and associated organisations.
+The second edition of the book, now available on Amazon, offers far more than a firsthand account of humanitarian aid during Russia’s full-scale invasion of Ukraine.
+It unfolds into a startling exposé of institutional failure, corruption, and personal resilience, culminating in the author’s full acquittal in the Perth Magistrates Court after being falsely accused of fabricating a threat—an ordeal that exposes troubling conduct within the Western Australia Police Force and associated organisations.

-In early 2022, shortly after Russia’s invasion of Ukraine, the aurthor volunteered as a civilian chaplain, supporting humanitarian aid efforts from Australia into Kyiv and the Donbas region.
-Working with organisations including UK Aid, the Red Cross, and St Sophia Cathedral, he played a vital role in establishing secure humanitarian routes in a rapidly deteriorating conflict zone..
-His mission was disrupted when he was injured in Lviv during an attack by a known organised crime group posing as an NGO at the catholic college.
+In early 2022, shortly after Russia’s invasion of Ukraine, the author volunteered as a civilian chaplain, supporting humanitarian operations from Australia into Kyiv and the Donbas region.
+Working alongside organisations such as UK Aid, the Red Cross, and St Sophia Cathedral, he helped establish secure humanitarian corridors amid a rapidly deteriorating conflict zone.
+His mission was violently disrupted when he was injured in Lviv during an attack by a known organised crime group posing as an NGO at a Catholic college.

-After returning to Australia and recovering from his injuries and exposure to the fall out of the Bucha massacre, he was encouraged to establish a not-for-profit organisation with an associate who had initially recruited him establishing a not for profit company, Funds for Community Aid Ltd in early 2023.
-However, the charity’s integrity quickly unravelled when Mr Nye the CEO, of the organisation, entrusted with managing charitable donations, allegedly diverted donations into his personal bank account, bypassing all company oversight.
+After returning to Australia and recovering from his injuries and the trauma of witnessing the Bucha massacre’s aftermath, he was encouraged to establish a not-for-profit organisation with an associate who had initially recruited him.
+Together they founded Funds for Community Aid Ltd in early 2023.
+However, the organisation’s integrity quickly unravelled when its CEO, “Damo,” allegedly diverted charitable donations into his personal bank account, bypassing all oversight and betraying the trust of both donors and beneficiaries.

 St Sophia Cathedral, Kyiv